Raniz85/raniz.blog/src/posts/2021-09-21_gdpr-webinar-platform1.md

 > high level of personal data protection.
 We comply with the applicable data protection laws and GetResponse confirms
 > that the conditions set in the GDPR are met.

-"Mainly" isn't good enough for us and I never bothered to investigate this further because they wanted me to enter my physical address and phone number when I tried to sign up.
+"Mainly" isn't good enough for us since we need to be certain that no data ends up where it shouldn't.
+I never bothered to investigate this further because they wanted me to enter my physical address and phone number when I tried to sign up - and I'm not cool with that.

 ## 8. ClickMeeting
 [ClickMeeting](https://clickmeeting.com) is actually the most interesting platform on this list.
 They're a Polish company